-- Lesson plans, including comments by the Mentor and Pre-Service Teacher. - Reflective practice assignment, recording and evaluating the practicum experience.
+- Lesson plans, including comments by the Supervising Teacher and Pre-Service Teacher. - Reflective practice assignment, recording and evaluating the practicum experience.

-Note: As a Mentor your feedback on teaching performance, written plans and reflective practice is important however you are not required, nor expected, to 'mark' written work We acknowledge the challenge and responsibility that comes with assessing PSTs.
-While we may not physically visit the setting, support is available to mentors through the PST's eLA .
-We place great faith in the professional judgement of mentors and request an honest appraisal of the PSTs progress and final assessment.
-If a mentor feels that an unsatisfactory result is warranted, their decision will be supported by the University.
+Note: As a Supervising Teacher your feedback on teaching performance, written plans and reflective practice is important however you are not required, nor expected, to 'mark' written work

+We acknowledge the challenge and responsibility that comes with assessing PSTs.
+While we may not physically visit the setting, support is available to Supervising Teachers through the PST's OLA .
+We place great faith in the professional judgement of Supervising Teachers and request an honest appraisal of the PSTs progress and final assessment.
+If a Supervising Teacher feels that an unsatisfactory result is warranted, their decision will be supported by the University.

 - Day 10: Discuss the Pre-Service Teacher's progress mid-way through the practicum.
-In collaboration with the PST the mentor must complete and email the Interim Report to the PST's eLA.
-If a Pre-Service Teacher is making unsatisfactory progress, the Mentor must also complete the Professional Experience Support Plan.
-If a student is marked as making unsatisfactory progress, the PST's eLA will make contact with the setting. - Day 20 (Final Day): In collaboration with the PST, the mentor must complete and email the Final Report form to the PST's eLA.
-The Mentor is required to provide an honest assessment of the PST's performance, and sign off on the number of completed days.
-Any missed days need to be made up in consultation with the Mentor teacher and the missed days policy outlined in the Professional Experience Handbook.
+In collaboration with the PST the Supervising Teacher must complete and email the Interim Report to the PST's OLA.
+If a Pre-Service Teacher is making unsatisfactory progress, the Supervising Teacher must also complete the Professional Experience Support Plan.
+If a student is marked as making unsatisfactory progress, the PST's OLA will make contact with the setting. - Day 20 (Final Day): In collaboration with the PST, the Supervising Teacher must complete and email the Final Report form to the PST's OLA.
+The Supervising Teacher is required to provide an honest assessment of the PST's performance, and sign off on the number of completed days.
+Any missed days need to be made up in consultation with the Supervising Teacher and the missed days policy outlined in the Professional Experience Handbook.

-Note: Whilst the Interim and Final Reports need to be completed collaboratively by both the PST and the mentor, the reports MUST be emailed by the mentor.
+Note: Whilst the Interim and Final Reports need to be completed collaboratively by both the PST and the Supervising Teacher, the reports MUST be emailed by the Supervising Teacher.
 Reports submitted by the PST will not be accepted.